+This development originally proposed a road connection into the existing residential housing in Brickenden Road, which is currently a no through road as the application site is undeveloped.

+The residents expressed a preference for this street to remain a no through road and not connect up with the proposed road within the site.
+Therefore the amended layout proposes to retain this road, but to insert collapsible bollards to allow vehicle access should it be needed in an emergency, but will still prevent general through traffic.
+This will allow for pedestrian and cycle access, to provide sustainable travel links through the sites.

-The development proposes a road connection into the existing residential housing in Brickenden Road, which is currently a no through road as the application site is undeveloped.
-The residents in this street have expressed a preference to remain a no through road and not connect up with the proposed road within the site.
-The previous planning approval for housing proposed a similar road connection.
-It is a good urban design principle to have interconnection between adjacent housing to allow permeability and connectivity, rather than having each development isolated and separated by boundary treatments.
-It is not considered that this proposed road connection would cause significant harm to the residential amenity of the residential on Brickenden Road.
-Therefore it is considered that the benefits of the increased permeability with the road connection would outweigh any reduction to residential amenity.
+Whilst the previous planning approval for housing proposed a through road connection, and it is good urban design to have interconnection between adjacent housing to allow permeability and connectivity.
+It is considered that this amended proposal preventing general road traffic but still allowing walking and cycling is a good solution to resolving the resident's concerns about increased noise and disturbance from vehicle traffic.